 - XIV.
 Overtime

 - XV.
 Identification

 - Benefits I through X

 All employees have the option of directly depositing their paycheck into their checking account, savings account, or split between two different accounts or several different banks.
 This benefit can be implemented or canceled at any time by an employee.
 There is a waiting period for direct deposit to begin while account information is tested and verified for accuracy.

-All full-time staff working a minimum of 40 hours per week accrues one day of major medical leave per month or 12 days per year, accumulating up to a cap of 3 months (up to 60 business days or 90 calendar days) after which the long-term disability coverage becomes effective.
+All full-time staff working a minimum of 40 hours per week accrues one day of major medical leave per month or 12 days per year, accumulating up to a cap of 3 months (up to 65 business days or 90 calendar days) after which the long-term disability coverage becomes effective.
 Major medical leave is pro-rated according to the number of months remaining in the leave year for new employees after the three-month probationary period expires.
-Use of this leave requires approval from the Director of Human Resources.
+Use of this leave requires approval from the Vice President or Director for Human Resources.
 Additional information concerning this benefit is available through the Office of Human Resources.
 Refer to the Employee Handbook – Major Medical Leave section for more details.

-General leave for all personnel is time off with pay for vacation or personnel needs, including sick days that are not part of a major medical problem.
+General leave for all full-time employees is time off with pay for vacation or personal needs, including sick days that are not part of a major medical issue.
 Beyond securing the permission of the supervisor to take the time off, employees do not need to specify the reasons for taking the leave.
 All employees are expected to comply with the directions of the Office of Human Resources for annual documentation and reporting of the use of general leave.

 Actual time worked in excess of 40 hours in a workweek for non-exempt staff will be compensated at time and one-half the current hourly rate.
 Prior authorization must be obtained.
 Refer to the Employee Handbook – Exempt and Non-Exempt Classification section for definition of non-exempt staff.